Our History In Brief

 1990 Released second single “I Am The Professor Of The University Of The Street” in Germany.

-1991 Performed in peace concert in Skopje, Yugoslavia (now Macedonia).
+1991 Performed in peace concert in Skopje, Yugoslavia (now North Macedonia).

 1996 Joined forces with London Public Entertainers Collective (LPEC) in fight for buskers’ rights on the tube.